Chapter 7 : Detention

 I skidded to a stop outside the library doors, panting.
 I’d never been fit, and I supposed nothing had changed in the last three years.

 “You’re almost late, Miss Granger,” McGonagall greeted me, raising an eyebrow at my flushed cheeks and lack of breath.

 “Sorry, Professor!”
 I gasped, deeply embarrassed to have kept my professor waiting.

 “Mr Malfoy is already inside.
 Come along!”

 I followed her into the depths of the library, already partially relaxing into my happy place.
-A war has changed my world, people have died, but the library will always be the same.
+A war had changed my world, people had died, but the library would always be the same.

 “For the next few weeks, you’ll be going through these displaced books and returning them to their rightful section,” McGonagall said, gesturing to a rather ridiculously large stack of books.
 They were piled onto tables, chairs, shelves and even window sills.
 “These books are those which were deemed by the Carrows unsuitable for students to read – almost two thirds of the library, it seems.”